OSHA Fire Safety

 • Fire Safety Plan and Fire Drills

-• All of the following is either an example of an effective way to reduce the risk of fire or describes a proper fire safety procedure EXCEPT?
+• All of the following are either an example of an effective way to reduce the risk of fire or describe a proper fire safety procedure except:

 • Responding to Fires